-The non-profit organisation (NPO) has been classified based on its services, such as community service for the social, community, health, environment, and nature.
-The NPOs from various services solicit donations with one ultimate purpose, which is to create a better society.
-The phrases #frompeopletopeople #kitajagakita #rakyatjagarakyat are only famous whenever society faces an unfortunate event.
+The non-profit organisation (NPO) has been classified based on their services, such as community service for social, community, health, environment, and nature.
+The NPO from various services solicit donations with one ultimate purpose is to create a better society.
+The phrases #from people to people #kitajagakita #rakyatjagarakyat are only famous whenever society faces an unfortunate event.
 However, the terms should be upheld at specific times and all the time.

 When disaster strikes, it can be seen that many Malaysians are willing to give for the sake of helping others.
-Non-monetary and monetary contributions were abundant during this period.
-But, the Malaysian spirit of giving disappears when there is no disaster.
+The non-monetary and monetary contributions are abundant during this period.
+But, the Malaysian spirit of giving seems to disappear when there is no disaster.
 The study believed that to maintain the momentum spirit of giving, it is necessary to identify donors' preferences.

-Soliciting donations has changed tremendously since the internet was introduced in the 1990s.
-The advancement of technology today offers a new way for NPOs to solicit donations.
+Soliciting donation has changed tremendously since the internet was introduced in the 1990s.
+The advancement of technology today offers a new way for NPO to solicit a donation.
 Thus, many NPOs try to utilise the internet to request a donation.
 Some have achieved glory, but many were stranded because the NPO is likely to develop a website that failed to serve its essential purpose (McMahon, Seaman, & Lemley, 2015).

-Most NPOs still use a standard website to store information about their organisation and activities and share the website link through social media to attract donations.
-Despite the website's potential to meet the influential factors to encourage donation, many NPOs still fail to attract monetary and non-monetary contributions online.
-Moreover, compared to the profitmaking industry, NPOs are way behind in adapting to the current trend of technology (Diaz et al., 2013; Stone & Wilbanks, 2012).
+The majority of the NPO are still using a standard website to store information about their organisation and activities and share the website link through their social media to attract donations.
+Despite the website's potential to meet the influential factors to encourage donation, many NPO still fails to attract monetary and non-monetary contributions online.
+Moreover, compared to the profit-making industry, NPO is way behind in adapting to the current trend of technology (Diaz et al., 2013; Stone & Wilbanks, 2012).
 Therefore, a complete instrument is needed to validate website users' preferences before developing an effective NPO website.
 Hence, the study objective is to validate the items used as a research instrument to measure suggested website characteristics.